Changes To Leasing Practice – FAQs

 Master Sketches

-From 22 April 2025, Master sketches can no longer be deposited with Titles Queensland.
+Master sketches can no longer be deposited with Titles Queensland.
 Instead, the Item 9 statements on the Form 7 will be used to process the lease and update the title accordingly.

 Titles Queensland will rely on a Lessor’s statement (in Item 9 of the Form 7) that the premises described in Item 5 are not, either wholly or partly, the subject of, or concurrent with, any other lease currently lodged or registered.

-On or after Tuesday, 22 April 2025, any leases using version 6 (or earlier) of the Form 7 that are returned from requisition, must be accompanied by a Form 20 – Lease Declaration containing relevant information for examination and data entry of the lease, instead of a new master sketch.
+Any leases using version 6 (or earlier) of the Form 7 that are returned from requisition, must be accompanied by a Form 20 – Lease Declaration containing relevant information for examination and data entry of the lease, instead of a new master sketch.

 The new Form 20 – Lease Declaration, with the required information included, is available on the Titles Queensland Forms page.